-In fiscal 2020, in order to prevent the spread of COVID-19 infections, the number of in-person classes conducted by employee instructors at schools was limited.
-By taking preventive measures, however, the Group was still able to hold some activities on a case-by-case basis.
-The Group also introduced new online classes via a web conferencing system.
+In fiscal 2021, in order to prevent the spread of COVID-19 infections, in-person classes conducted by employee instructors at schools were still somewhat limited.
+Once infection levels had subsided, classes were provided to some schools where pandemic safety measures could be confirmed.
+Due to the ongoing COVID-19 pandemic, the Group also conducted online classes using a web conferencing system during periods when states of emergency had been declared and the authorities had issued priority measures to prevent the spread of the virus.
 Using online tools, Toray Group has been able to expand the scope of its educational support activities, discovering new possibilities for meeting the demands of future educational settings by offering classes at distant schools, which has not been possible in the past, and by introducing lesson formats that are not possible with in-person settings.
-The Group lent laboratory equipment made with Toray advanced materials to 53 elementary, junior high, and senior high schools across Japan that the Group was unable to visit, for their use in lessons on science, chemistry, and the SDGs.
+The Group also lent laboratory equipment made with Toray advanced materials to 61 elementary, junior high, and senior high schools across Japan that the Group was unable to visit, for their use in lessons on science, chemistry, and the SDGs.
 Toray’s educational programs have been well received by many teachers because the experiments they include help students understand how science and technology contributes to solving global environment problems.

 Questionnaire Results on Teaching Materials Provided by Toray Group

 - ■ Satisfaction with classes using materials provided by Toray

 How satisfied were you with the teaching materials provided?

 - ■ Feedback on Effectiveness of Program

 Q1.
 The program makes students think of the problems occurring on the planet as related to their own lives.